ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/vLLM/vllm-run.md

 ## Use a model from Hugging Face

-vLLM is designed to work seamlessly with models from the Hugging Face Hub,
+vLLM is designed to work seamlessly with models from the Hugging Face Hub.

-The first time you run vLLM it downloads the required model.
-This means you don't have to explicitly download any models.
+The first time you run vLLM, it downloads the required model.
+This means that you don't have to explicitly download any models.

-If you want to use a model that requires you to request access or accept terms, you need to log in to Hugging Face using a token.
+If you want to use a model that requires you to request access or accept the terms, you need to log in to Hugging Face using a token.

 ```bash
 huggingface-cli login
 ```

 Enter your Hugging Face token.
-You can generate a token from [Hugging Face Hub](https://huggingface.co/) by clicking your profile on the top right corner and selecting `Access Tokens`.
+You can generate a token from [Hugging Face Hub](https://huggingface.co/) by clicking your profile on the top right corner and selecting **Access Tokens**.

-You also need to visit the Hugging Face link printed in the login output and accept the terms by clicking the "Agree and access repository" button or filling out the request for access form (depending on the model).
+You also need to visit the Hugging Face link printed in the login output and accept the terms by clicking the **Agree and access repository** button or filling out the request-for-access form, depending on the model.

 To run batched inference without the need for a login, you can use the `Qwen/Qwen2.5-0.5B-Instruct` model.

 ## Create a batch script

-To run inference with multiple prompts you can create a simple Python script to load a model and run the prompts.
+To run inference with multiple prompts, you can create a simple Python script to load a model and run the prompts.

-Use a text editor to save the Python script below in a file called `batch.py`.
+Use a text editor to save the Python script below in a file called `batch.py`:

 ```python
 import json